 Teacher i/c: John Cox

 I took over as Teacher i/c of Golf in 2009.
 I started playing golf whilst at school and was Somerset Junior Champion twice.
 Whilst at Loughborough University I was a member of the winning team of the British Universities Matchplay title on two occasions and also represented my home county Somerset, at senior level.
 Although I have been a single figure handicap golfer for over 30 years for most of that time Golf played second string to Hockey where I played and coached at National League Level.
-Now that I have retired from Hockey I have been able to devote more time to playing and coaching golf and I hope we can build on the great success that the school team has enjoyed in the past three years, such as reaching the ISGA Regional Matchplay final five times and managing to win it in 2010 and 2013 thereby progressing to the National Final and finishing runners-up in the ISGA League in 2011, 2012 and 2013 and winners in 2014 & 2015.
+Now that I have retired from Hockey I have been able to devote more time to playing and coaching golf and I hope we can build on the great success that the school team has enjoyed in the past few years, such as reaching the ISGA Regional Matchplay final five times and managing to win it in 2010 and 2013 thereby progressing to the National Final and finishing runners-up in the ISGA League in 2011, 2012 and 2013 and winners in 2014 & 2015.

 Head Coach: Graham Hawkings

 I have been attached to the College as Head Golf Coach since 2010, I pride myself on my bespoke coaching, where pupils benefit from the most innovative, scientific and proven coaching methods, ensuring both beginner and elite players are all guaranteed a fantastic learning experience.
-Along with my PGA "AA" classification I also have a Diploma in Sports Psychology from Newcastle College and a PGA Level 3 coaching qualification and have represented the PGA working at the Open Championship as a "PGA Swing Zone" Coach.
+Along with my PGA "AA" classification, I also have a Diploma in Sports Psychology from Newcastle College and a PGA Level 3 coaching qualification and have represented the PGA working at the Open Championship as a "PGA Swing Zone" Coach.

 The coaching and playing programme is centred on each players’ needs and is designed to challenge and reward players at all stages.
 All young golfers have full access to the appropriate coaching programme and are encouraged to learn to play the game.
 I make use of a wide range of teaching aids which includes the latest hi tech G.A.S.P video teaching system.